alexishevia/aquaerobics/README.md

 1. download a youtube video using https://y2mate.com/
 2. open the video in openshot video editor and cut the part you want
 3. export the video using the following settings:
     - Profile: All Formats
     - Target: MP4 (h.264)
     - Video Profile: Mobile 360p
     - Quality: High
-4. Upload the video to S3 'aquaerobics' folder
+4. Upload the video to S3 'aquaerobics' folder using header: `Content-Type: video/mp4`
 5. add the video to the `exercises` array in index.js

 ## Deployment